 Give visitors a reason to explore your site and to come back again.

 The key to getting visitors to return to your site is to offer new and useful information there regularly.
 And because folks might not come back without a little reminder, you might want to consider setting up a mailing list and putting a subscriber form on your site to get folks to sign up for updates.
+(Exactly like I have right down in the footer of this site!)

 Just make sure if you use a mailing list that you offer worthwhile content to your subscribers and not just sales pitches.
 Think about the kinds of things that would keep you subscribed to a newsletter versus hitting the unsubscribe link.
 Your customers are going to be looking at your emails the same way!